 Profile

-Prior to my PhD, I also completed my undergraduate studies at UCL, receiving an MSci in Astrophysics with First-class Honours in 2021.
+Prior to my PhD, I also completed my undergraduate studies at UCL, achieving an MSci in Astrophysics with First-class Honours in 2021.
 My 3rd-year group project focused on exoplanets, specifically transit timing variations in the orbits of “Hot Jupiters”, while my MSci dissertation focused on astronomical instrumentation and data analysis.
-I also completed an RAS Summer Internship at MSSL, using recurrent neural networks to predict risks to infrastructure from space weather events.
+I also completed an RAS Summer Internship at MSSL, using recurrent neural networks to predict risks to terrestrial infrastructure, such as power grids and telecommunication networks, from space weather events.